anahomosap/warnme-emails/README.md

 - **5.Analysis.ipynb**

+There are also some .csv files:
+- **WarnMeEmails3.csv** : Imported from OutlookMail application, and consists of the following columns/features:
+    -Subject, Body, From: (Name), From: (Address), From: (Type), To: (Name), To: (Address), To: (Type), Importance
+- **warnme_info.csv** (in folder TrueBlue) : WarnMe Emails without replies (some emails have replies that provide extra information, so essentially removed those)
+- **warnme_emails_w_email_dtime.csv** : Combines both emails extracted from Gmail and Outlook into one .csv file (all replies from emails that have one are also removed).
+There are quite a lot of null values as there are a lot of duplicate subject lines, these are removed in **4.Absolute_Crimes.ipynb**
+-

 Since the crimes/number of observations are quite low, the main focus of this project was to extract and wrangle the data into a workable dataset.
 The last Python notebook provides some basic visualizations from this smaller dataset.